mackiser/astro-theme-cactus/src/content/post/cybersploit-v1/index.md

 ## Privilege Escalation

-We need to find a way to run a exploit on this machine.
-We can start by finding the exact version of linux that this machine is running.
-To do this we will run the `uname -a` command while still logged in as **itsskv** via ssh.
+We need to find a way to run an exploit on this machine so that we can gain root access.
+We can start by identifying the exact version of Linux that this machine is running.
+To do this, we will run the `uname -a` command while still logged in as **itsskv** via **SSH**.

 ```
 itsskv@cybersploit-CTF:~$ uname -a